logan-cantin/qubic-project/README.md

 # QUBIC

 Welcome to my final project for CISC 352 - Artificial Intelligence.
 I will be using three AI techniques to solve a 3D variant of the game Tic Tac Toe.

+The report can be found at report/main.pdf.

 ## Techniques
 The three techniques are CSPs, Planning, and Deep Learning.